Destination

 Florida Disease Outbreaks 2025

-Chikungunya - As of July 2025, four travel-related cases of chikungunya have been confirmed.
-The countries of origin were Bolivia, Brazil, Indonesia, and Sri Lanka.
-Eleven instances of chikungunya onset in 2024 were reported in individuals with a travel history to Brazil (five), India (five), and Pakistan.
-Four travel-related Chikungunya cases were reported in 2023, and one case was reported in 2022.
-Florida counties reporting chikungunya cases were Broward, Manatee, Miami-Dade, Orange, Pinellas, and Hillsborough.
-Florida providers have limited access to Chikungunya virus diagnosis tests, which are often mistaken for Dengue.
+Chikungunya - As of November 2025, 73 travel-related cases of chikungunya have been confirmed this year in Broward, Collier, Lake, Miami-Dade, Palm Beach, and Seminole.
+Countries of origin were Bangladesh, Bolivia, Brazil, Cuba (62), India, Indonesia, and Sri Lanka.
+In 2024, 11 cases of chikungunya onset were reported among individuals with travel history to Brazil (5), India (5), and Pakistan.
+Four travel-related Chikungunya cases were reported in 2023, and one in 2022.
+Florida providers have limited access to diagnostic tests for the Chikungunya virus, which are often mistaken for Dengue.
 However, Chikungunya vaccines are offered in Florida.

-Chagas Disease - Researchers from the University of Florida Emerging Pathogens Institute and Texas A&M University have discovered that local kissing bugs are harboring the parasite that can lead to Chagas disease, demonstrating that this rare, chronic disease has a secure foothold in 23 Florida counties particularly in northern and central Florida, and warrants more preventative measures.
+Chagas Disease - Researchers from the University of Florida's Emerging Pathogens Institute and Texas A&M University have discovered that local kissing bugs harbor the parasite that causes Chagas disease, demonstrating that this rare, chronic disease is present in 23 Florida counties, particularly in northern and central Florida.
+As of July 7, 2025, this study suggests that the environment in the southeastern United States is conducive to the autochthonous transmission of Chagas disease, or that the human risk of T. cruzi infection is possible.

-Dengue Fever - In 2025, 98 cases of dengue fever were reported among individuals who had traveled internationally, with 45 cases of DENV-4 from Cuba.
-Additionally, three locally acquired dengue cases (DEN-3, DENV-4) were reported in Miami-Dade (2) and Brevard (1) counties in 2025..
+Dengue Fever - In 2025, 355 cases of dengue fever were reported among individuals who had traveled internationally, with 252 cases among travelers from Cuba and 17 from Puerto Rico.
+Additionally, 58 locally acquired dengue cases were reported in Hillsborough, Miami-Dade (21), Pasco, and Brevard (35) counties in 2025.
 As of December 2024, 1,016 travel-associated dengue cases had been reported, primarily among travelers from Brazil, Cuba (567), and Puerto Rico.
 In 2024, 91 locally acquired dengue cases were reported from ten counties (Miami-Dade (50), Hillsborough (Tampa), Manatee, Monroe, Orange, Pasco (13), and Broward.
-Most dengue cases are serotyped as DENV-3 (396) and DENV-4.
+Most dengue cases are serotyped as DENV-3 and DENV-4.
 In 2023, 609 travel-associated dengue cases were reported, and 186 people contracted Dengue while in Florida.

 Leprosy - Florida reports the most cases of leprosy (Hansen's disease) in the U.S., with the majority typically occurring in Brevard County, which accounted for 13% of the nation's 159 leprosy cases in 2020.
 There are no U.S. FDA vaccines for leprosy.
 However, BCG vaccination offers some protection against the disease.